mgedmin/pyspacewar/README.txt

 missiles launced by the ships.

 You can play against the computer, or two players can play with one keyboard.
+There is also a Gravity Wars mode, where the two ships do not move, and the players repeatedly specify the direction and velocity of their missiles.

 Web page: http://mg.pov.lt/pyspacewar